Trial opens for Florida man charged in 3 separate slayings - NewsBreak

 The Osterman slaying, for which prosecutors are seeking the death penalty, is set for trial in April.
 The next hearing in the Alvarez case is Sept.
 10.

-Authorities have not labeled Shuler as a suspected serial killer despite the multiple murders.
+Authorities have not labeled Schuler as a suspected serial killer despite the multiple murders.

 Comments / 0